skissane/snail4java/BYTECODE.md

     (Y registers), since the method call will type-check.
 We could do it for W registers not used as Y registers, but the complexity is probably not worth it.
-* X registers are read-only.
-Constants are read-only too.
 * On return from a CALL, the Y registers used to pass the method arguments are set to null.